nogibjj/Nzarama_Kouadio_DE_Mini5/README.md

 # CRUD Operations

-All CRUD opeartions are implemented in query.py in the my_lib.py folder:
+All CRUD operations are implemented in query.py in the my_lib.py folder:

 **Create** : Implemented as create_birth_record(), which inserts a new birth record into the database.